The Land Availability Assessment (LAA) is a technical study which informs the East Hampshire District Local Plan.

 It helps to inform future planning policy by assessing land for its development potential.
 From this assessment, sites can be chosen to be included in the Development Plan to help meet objectively assessed needs.

-National guidance on producing LAAs is provided in the NPPG section on ‘Housing and Economic Land Availability Assessment’.
+National guidance on producing LAAs is provided in the NPPG section on ‘Housing and Economic Land Availability Assessment’(link is external).
 The guidance sets out a five-stage methodology which is based on identifying sites and broad locations with potential for development, assessing their development potential and assessing their suitability for development and the likelihood that they will come forward.